2024–25 Copa Catalunya: Final

 The final was played on 23 July 2025 in Sabadell as a part of preseason.
-Girona CF won on penalties after a goaless draw and achieved their first Copa Catalunya title after being defeated in their two previous finals in 2015 and 2017.
+Girona CF won on penalties after a goalless draw and achieved their first Copa Catalunya title after being defeated in their two previous finals in 2015 and 2017.
 It was their second regional title after winning the Supercopa de Catalunya in 2019, also in the Nova Creu Alta in Sabadell.